ypeddiraju/SQL-QNA-Generator/README.md

 ## 🎯 Business Question Types Generated

-### **📈 Sales & Revenue Analysis**
+### **📈 Sales Analysis** (Natural Language)
-- "What's the total revenue by product category?"
+- "What's the total revenue for each store?"
+- "Which products have sold the most units?"
-- "Which stores generate the highest sales per square foot?"
+- "What's the average transaction value per store?"
-- "Calculate monthly sales trends by region"
+- "Show monthly sales trends for the current year"
-- "Show profit margins by product and store combination"
+- "Which payment methods are most popular?"

-### **👥 Customer Analytics**
+### **👥 Customer Analysis** (Conversational)
-- "What's the customer lifetime value by loyalty tier?"
+- "What's the average customer lifetime value by loyalty tier?"
-- "Which customer segments have the highest retention rates?"
-- "Calculate customer acquisition cost by marketing channel"
+- "Which customers haven't made a purchase in the last 6 months?"
-- "Show customer distribution by geographic region"
+- "Show customer distribution by state"
+- "What's the average age of customers by loyalty tier?"
+- "Which customers have written the most reviews?"

-### **📦 Inventory & Operations**
+### **📦 Inventory & Operations** (Business Focused)
+- "Which products are running low on stock (below reorder point)?"
-- "What's the inventory turnover rate by product category?"
+- "What's the inventory value for each store?"
-- "Which suppliers have the highest-rated products?"
+- "Which suppliers have the highest rated products?"
-- "Calculate optimal reorder quantities based on sales velocity"
-- "Show employee productivity metrics by store location"
+- "Show employee performance by transaction count"
+- "What's the average review rating for each product category?"

-### **💼 Executive Insights** (Hard Difficulty)
+### **💼 Advanced Analytics** (Executive Level)
+- "Calculate profit margins for each product category by store"
+- "Which store-product combinations generate the highest revenue?"
+- "What's the seasonal revenue trend for each product category?"
+- "Calculate customer acquisition cost vs lifetime value by region"
+- "Segment customers by purchase frequency and average order value"
-- "Analyze cross-selling opportunities: which products are frequently bought together?"
+- "Which products are frequently bought together (market basket analysis)?"

+### **📊 Visualization-Focused Questions** (60% Priority)
+*Perfect for charts, graphs, and dashboards*

+#### Time Series Visualizations:
+- "Daily sales trends over the past year"
+- "Monthly revenue breakdown by product category"
+- "Quarterly revenue trends with year-over-year comparison"

+#### Comparison Visualizations:
+- "Top 10 best-selling products by revenue"
+- "Store ranking by total transactions processed"
+- "Revenue composition by payment method across stores"

+#### Distribution Visualizations:
+- "Distribution of customer lifetime values"
-- "Calculate customer churn rate by loyalty tier and registration cohort"
+- "Customer distribution by loyalty tier"
-- "Compare store performance relative to market size and employee count"
-- "Identify seasonal demand patterns for inventory planning"
+- "Product price distribution across categories"

+#### Geographic Visualizations:
+- "Sales density by state/region"
+- "Store locations with revenue bubble sizes"
+- "Revenue per square mile by region"

 ## 🔧 Requirements